schonedit/Tronnx.Ocr/readme.md

-# Tronnx.Ocr – Offline OCR Engine for .NET
+# Tronnx.Ocr – Fully Offline OCR Engine for .NET

 Tronnx.Ocr is a fully offline OCR library for .NET.
 It performs text detection and text recognition using ONNX Runtime and OpenCV, powered by two Apache 2.0 licensed ONNX models.